megaisland1990/megaisland/MEGAISLAND.md

 Charles is my stepdad
 Aaron is my brother
 Michael is my dad
-My Family Members and Jen call me Travis, not Mayor Travis.
+My Family Members and Jen call me Travis, not Mayor Travis